Since 2023, BristolMyersSquibb, the Y company and cynkra have teamed up to develop a novel no-code solution for R.

 This function returns a dataframe containing information about blocks

-such as their constructors, like new_ode_block
+such as their constructors, like new_ode_block, the description, the

 category (data, transform, plot ⌠this is user defined), classes,